-It is very important to limit sun exposure, wear a broad brimmed hat outside, and discontinue hormones when possible, in treating melasma.
-Reapplying sunscreen is essential to do every few hours when outdoors or after swimming or rigorous exercise.
+During melasma treatment and beyond, it is very important to limit sun exposure, wear a broad brimmed hat and protective clothing when outside, and discontinue hormone use when possible.
+Reapplying sunscreen is essential to do every few hours when outdoors, as well as after swimming or rigorous exercise.

 Which procedures should I avoid with melasma?

 It is extremely important to avoid the majority of laser treatments, such as the IPL, Fraxel, or Picosure laser in treating facial melasma.
 Dr. Michele Green has years of experience in treating melasma and feels that the most difficult cases of melasma to treat are those which have undergone these laser treatments.
 These lasers seem to “burn the pigmentation” into the skin and make it much more difficult to remove this hyperpigmentation.
 There are only a choice few laser treatments that are gentle enough to treat melasma, such as the Clear + Brilliant and V-Beam lasers.

 If you are being treated for melasma, it’s best to start with non-invasive techniques, such as the Cosmelan peel, Mesopeels, Microneedling, Hydrafacials, or Microdermabrasion.
 Additionally, it’s important to treat melasma under the careful supervision of a board-certified dermatologist.
 Dr. Green often encounters patients who have attempted to treat pigmentation at medical or aesthetic spas and, in many cases, these attempted treatments can make the appearance of melasma much worse.
 Dr. Green understands the importance of accurately diagnosing and treating pigmentation the first time around, and the safety and satisfaction of her patients is her top priority.